GetDutchie/datadog_flutter/README.md

 });
 ```

+### Flutter Web Caveats

+* `addTag` and `removeTag` are not invoked and resolve silently when using Flutter web.
+This is a missing feature in Datadog's JS SDK.

 ## Real User Monitoring

 RUM adds support for error, event, and screen tracking.
 The integration requires additional configuration for each service.